 Buying old typography books is a deeply guilty pleasure, particularly when your shelves are already at capacity.
-But heck, we just can’t help ourselves.
+But heck, I just can’t help myself.
 And just occasionally you find something a little bit special.

-This left us hungry for more, hence our excursion to AbeBooks.
+That left me hungry for more, hence my excursion to AbeBooks.

 Beatrice Warde (1900–1969) was a writer, lecturer, historian and expert on typography, as well as marketing manager for Monotype.
 The Crystal Goblet is a collection of 16 of her essays.
 Initially she wrote under the pseudonym ‘Paul Beaujon’ – in this excerpt from a 1959 interview with Warde she explains why: